Mahnaz-Shemirani/LoopForSpades/README.md

 #Example

-#I have pair reads of EC (NAME) strats from 1 to 2019 and I'm at the directory where the files are, so I don't give RESOURCE PATH
+#pair reads of EC (NAME) strats from 1 to 2019 along with being at the directory where the files exist, therefore RESOURCE PATH is eliminates

 for i in {1..2019}